-A Lesson in Crisis Preparedness
+A Crucial Lesson In Crisis Preparedness

 The world was clearly not prepared.
 As the onslaught of the SARS-CoV-2 continues, it has raised questions, the answers to which can define your future as a company.
 Organizations have been gravely affected, which has led them to rethink their organizational functions.
 It’s also time for them to think of having a crisis management system because this isn’t the first time a disease is affecting a large number of people across the globe and is most certainly not the last time.